 What about our Safeshell product for landscape projects?

-At this point in time, Safeshell only comes in super sacks, but we are working on getting packaging ready for smaller installations.
+At this point in time, Safeshell comes in super sacks as well as 25lb bags for smaller installations.
 If you are interested in Safeshell for a full-sized sports field, you should contact our Sports team.
-If you are interested in Safeshell for something smaller, we would still love to accommodate you!
-Please reach out to us here.
+If you are interested in Safeshell for something smaller, we would love to accommodate you!
+Please reach out to our Landscape Team here.

 So, how much is it?